sagemath/sagewiki_to_gh-2022-10-10/days4/projects/account/userData.md

-This page lists some configuration options that we will need for the new [:days4/projects/nb/: twisted notebook].
+This page lists some configuration options that we will need for the new [[days4/projects/nb/| twisted notebook]].

 = Notebook Configuration Data =